jacobvarner/hoops-blog/_posts/2016-12-13-SEC-Basketball-Power-Rankings-Week-6.md

 ---
 layout: post
-title: "SEC Basketball Power Rankings: Week 6"
+title: "Jacob Varner's SEC Basketball Power Rankings: Week 6"
 description: >
   This was a really bad week for SEC basketball as the league went 0-5 against the ACC over the weekend.
 date:   2016-12-13 23:00:00 -0600